 This part was hard for any nine year-old.
 The basement was dark, it smelled funny, and is known to be the home of monsters.
 Phoebe knows there’s no such thing as monsters, but going down in that room still upset her.

-She stopped at the door and takes a deep breath before opening it.
+She stopped at the door and took a deep breath before opening it.
 The basement was dark as she expected.
-Phoebe flipped the switch but no light came on, so she flips it again but the light wouldn’t turn on.
-Her eyes went wide and looked into the dark room.
+Phoebe flipped the switch but no light comes on, so she flipped it again but the light wouldn’t turn on.
+Her eyes widen as she looked down into the dark room.
 Just staring the darkness gave her chills.
-She has goosebumps on her arms and you can see them as clear as day.
-She expected someone to jump out any moment, but she gulped her fear and took another deep breath.
+She has goosebumps on her arms and they can see them as clear as day.
+She expects someone to jump out any moment, but she gulpped her fear and takes another deep breath.

 Slowly she goes down the stairs, step by step.
 Each step that she takes the wooden stairs gives out a low squeak…

-Every squeak makes Phoebe’s heart beat faster.
-She stopped for few seconds and looked up back at the door, seeing the only light source coming from behind the door.
-She turns her head around and continues down to the basement.
+Every squeak was making Phoebe’s heart beat faster.
+She stoppted for few seconds and looked back at the door, seeing the only light source coming from behind the door.
+She turned her head around and continues down to the basement.
 As Phoebe gets closer to the floor, she heard noises that sound strange to her.
-She could have sworn she heard what sounded like splashing and drip-drops.
-Maybe she was hearing things.
+She could have sworn she heard what sounded like splashing and moving water.
+She told herself she was just hearing things.

 “I’m not scared,” she thought to herself, “It’s all in my head that’s all.”

-She was almost to the last step when suddenly she heard a DUNK!
+She was almost to the last step when suddenly she hears a Dunk!

 Her foot hit some kind of huge water puddle.
-The coldness of the water gave her shivers so much that it sends her rushing back up stairs.
+The coldness of the water gave her shivers and her so much that she rushed back up stairs.
 She slammed the door shut.
-Not just her foot but also her shoe is completely wet.
+Not just her foot but her shoe is completely wet.